Crusin’ Ka Lae (South Point) with Tita Nui

 While the azure waters offer an attractive spot to snorkel and see tropical fish, there are plenty of other easily accessible spots to snorkel on the island that don’t require you to leap 40 feet into the water.
 It is always best to err on the side of caution and enjoy the beauty of this area from the top of the jagged rocky cliffs.

-Although off the beaten path, once you arrive here you’ll have to admit that the amazing view on either side of Ka Lae will leave you with memories that you will not easily forget, as well as the right to brag that you stood in the southernmost part of the United States.
+Although off the beaten path, once you arrive here you’ll have to admit that the amazing view on either side of Ka Lae will leave you with memories that you will not soon forget, as well as the right to brag that you stood in the southernmost part of the United States.